Dr. Keen

 August 4 2008

-Cyber Defense Threat: Pharming
+Cyber Defense Threats: Pharming

 Pharming is a type of Phishing scam.
 While Phishing attacks use an email with a link to a fake Web site to trick its victim into revealing their personal information, Pharming attacks do not require an email.
 Instead, victims are redirected to a fake Web site when they are trying to visit a safe one.
 The fake Web site prompts victims to enter their personal information such as a credit card number so cyber criminals can steal it.